marwey/ha-3tier-app-workshop/content/introduction/_index.md

 weight: 10
 ---

-In this workshop, we will explore how to configure your VPC, EC2, EFS, and ElastiCache to build a highly available, auto-scaling 3-tier web application.
+In this workshop, we will explore how to configure AWS VPC, Amazon Aurora RDS, Amazon EC2, Amazon EFS, and Amazon ElastiCache to build a highly available, auto-scaling multi-tier web application.